 After legislative policies covering the key points of substance necessary to be considered in connection with the adoption or revision of public accountancy laws had been developed, it appeared sensible for NASBA also to prepare the text of a model law which would show in a concrete way how those policies might be implemented in statutory provisions.
 Such a model act appeared desirable despite the fact that other models are available, because there are some differences between NASBA's legislative policies and the policies reflected in other models, and in some accountancy laws now in effect.
 [NASBA Model Public Accountancy Act, 1980, pp. 1-2].

 NASBA's decision to issue its own version of a Model Accountancy Act was purposeful.
 NASBA had strong feelings about several areas of the AICPA's Model Act had made repeated attempts to join in the process of its development to offer alternative language that would respond to concerns of state boards.
 But, NASBA was rebuffed.
 This was indicative of the strained relationship with the AICPA in the late 1970s.
 NASBA therefore published its own version, reflecting the positions of its members, for the benefit and use of state boards.
 Obviously, the AICPA was not happy with NASBA's action, but NASBA had made its point.

-Examples of differences between the two bills included the AICPA's requirement for two years of experience versus NASBA offering an alternative of one year with 150 hours
+Examples of differences between the two bills included the AICPA's requirement for two years of experience versus NASBA offering an alternative of one year with 150 hours of education.

-The first Uniform Accountancy Act (UAA) was published in 1984 with an explanation of both alternatives to the peer review and experience issues. of education.
 The AICPA wanted state boards to levy fines as a disciplinary action, while NASBA expected disciplinary actions to be brought to the state's attorney general and fines or imprisonment imposed on those found guilty.
 The AICPA wanted peer reviews of CPA firms to be a condition for renewal of a firm's permit to practice, but NASBA's Act gave the boards latitude as to whether peer reviews should be required and how frequently (i.e., whether required uniformly for renewal or only on a random basis).
 Finally, the AICPA plan provided for a special examination as an alternative to fulfilling CPE requirements, while NASBA's Act called for mandatory CPE with equivalency examinations and hardship waivers at least for a transitional period.